A Backdoor-based Explainable AI Benchmark for High Fidelity Evaluation of Attributions: Benchmarking

 \section{Benchmarking}

 In this section, we conduct an extensive benchmarking of the attribution methods under BackX.

-In Fig.~\ref{fig:overall_asr_blend}, we provide results for Trojaned ResNet-18 models using the Blend attack with trigger visibility of $0.5$.
+In Fig.~\ref{fig:overall_asr}(a), we provide results for Trojaned ResNet-18 models using the Blend attack with trigger visibility of $0.5$.
 We employ nine attribution methods with varying image recovery rates across three datasets: ImageNet, CIFAR-10 and GTSRB.
 The corresponding trigger recall, as the image recovery rate increases, is reported in Fig.~\ref{fig:overall_pr}.
 Experimental results reveal that integration-based methods and gradient-based methods generally outperform CAM-based methods.
 Integration-based methods achieve superior performance on GTSRB, while gradient-based methods outperform others on CIFAR-10.
 Importantly, integration-based methods exhibit higher stability across different datasets.
 It is observed that GGCAM significantly enhances CAM across all datasets with element-wise estimated attributions by incorporating Grad.
 Moreover, attribution methods estimated from perturbed inputs with steep slope curves, such as SG and AGI, demonstrate the best performance in locating important features.
 However, AGI's random class selection for calculating adversarial examples undermines its stability.

-Figure~\ref{fig:overall_asr_issba} shows the attack success rate on a Trojaned model through ISSBA attack~\cite{li2021invisible} on CIFAR-10 and GTSRB.
+Figure~\ref{fig:overall_asr}(b) shows the attack success rate on a Trojaned model through ISSBA attack~\citep{li2021invisible} on CIFAR-10 and GTSRB.
 Due to input-specific triggers demonstrating weak attack capabilities on larger-scale input samples, as they can be easily recovered by random attributions, we have excluded ImageNet from our experiments.
 Fine-grained integration-based and gradient-based methods can achieve outstanding performance for detecting invisible triggers.
 CAM-based methods, which fail to capture element-wise triggers, still manage to achieve competitive results compared to the integration-based and gradient-based methods.